bhaskargogs/pom-dependencies/properties_pom.md

     </properties>
     ```

-Properties with the usage of Apache CXF version 2.x:
+Properties with the usage of Apache CXF version:

 ```sh
 <properties>